Ever wonder why some welders prefer MIG welding with 100% CO2 shielding gas instead of using a blend of argon and CO2 that’s designed for MIG?

 What’s it like to MIG weld with 100% CO2 shielding gas?

 OK, let’s get into the major downside of MIG welding with C100, and that’s poor arc quality.

 When added to Argon welding gas in small amounts of 5 to 25%, CO2 helps to stabilize the welding arc.
-But It’s less conductive of electricity than Argon, so at higher levels the arc becomes more erratic with a coarse, raspy quality, and the amount of spatter increases.
+But it’s less conductive of electricity than Argon.
+So at higher levels, the arc becomes erratic with a coarse, raspy quality, and the amount of spatter increases.